Kacper Wełniak: Motor Lublin

 His transfer to Motor on a three-year deal was announced on 30 July 2023, following the exercise of the transfer clause in his loan deal.
 On 29 October that year, in the 90th minute of a 2–0 victory over Odra Opole, he scored his first goal in the second division.
 It was also his first goal since the match with Radunia Stężyca, which took place on 13 May.
 On 21 April 2021, in the third minute of a 2–0 away loss over Miedź Legnica, Wełniak scored an own goal.
 After the season, Motor made its advance to Ekstraklasa, where he made his debut in a 1–1 home draw against Korona Kielce on 4 August 2024.
 On 19 October 2024, in the 86th minute of a 3–4 home loss over Widzew Łódź, he scored his premiere goal in Polish top league.

 GKS Tychy

 On 13 June 2025, Wełniak moved down a division to join I liga club GKS Tychy on a two-year deal, with a one-year extension option.

+Avia Świdnik

+On 30 June 2026, Wełniak signed with II liga newcomers Avia Świdnik.